The importance of effective human capital management

-In order for your insights to be actionable and relevant, you’re better off sending smaller tailored surveys more regularly to get a snapshot of how employee satisfaction year-round.
+For your insights to be actionable and relevant, you’re better off sending smaller tailored surveys more regularly to get a snapshot of employee satisfaction year-round.

 Tailor your pulse surveys specifically about the main issues and challenges you want to explore.